ZitecCOM/CodePaxCLI/README.md

 	$ cd CodePaxCLI
 	$ composer install

-Now you just need to add your settings into `app/config/config.php`.
-You can copy and rename `config.sample.php` to `config.php` and change that file.
+Now you just need to add your settings into `app/config/config.ini`.
+You can copy and rename `config.sample.ini` to `config.ini` and change that file.

 ## Commands